Trombone lesson: slow air

 1. Sigh deeply.
 Be really sad and let go of all your air.
 This releases tensions in your breathing machinery.

 2. Empty your lungs completely.
 Really squeeze out all air.
 Then inhale.
-This way it is hard not to inhale in an efficient and relaxed manner.
+This way it is hard not to inhale efficiently and stay relaxed.

 3. Build up your confidence.
-Thougths like ‘this part is easy, I don´t need to fight for those notes’ can help a lot.
+Thoughts like ‘this part is easy, I don´t need to fight for those notes’ can help a lot.

-4. Say low volume, low pitch scary troll sounds.
-Low pith and really open whooauou´s.
+4. Make low-volume, low-pitch sounds (not notes) on your trombone.
 If you can scare someone at 50dB, you got it right.

 6. Play flexibility exercises starting in the low range, going higher and higher.
 Make sure to keep the slow flow sensation all the way up in the high register.

 8. Don´t eat too much before practicing.
-Don´t have a fight with your spouse or neighbour.
-Avoid heartaches and depressions.
-Don´t think of those unpaid bills.
+Don’t fight with your spouse or neighbour – at least not just before practicing.
+Avoid heartaches and depression.
+Don’t think of those unpaid bills (you’re a trombone player, there will always be unpaid bills 😂).

 0 Comments